Battle of Sincouwaan: Background

-The battle
+Battle

 Initially Mello's expedition experienced a storm but survived and successfully sailed up the Pearl River delta towards Guangzhou before the end of July.
 They were promptly confronted by a Ming fleet led by Ke Rong and Wang Ying'en, which proceeded to fire warning shots at the Portuguese.
 According to Mello, "They just wanted to demonstrate their power ... doing nothing more than going in front of me and shooting a few shots, [making noise] with their drums and gongs, placing themselves in front of the port that I intended to reach."
 Mello gave orders not to return fire as his goal was peace, but he wrote that "it pained me that I could not shoot them."
 As the Ming fleet closed in on the junk ship of António do Rego however, he opened fire, making the Chinese fall back with Rego abandoning formation to give chase.
 Immediately he was signaled from the flagship to return to formation and was later reprehended by Martim Afonso.

 The Chinese could not prevent the Portuguese from dropping anchor by an island the Portuguese dubbed Veniaga ("trade"), and remained outside their effective range, occasionally firing their bombards on the Portuguese ships to no effect.
 That night, the Portuguese captured 5 fishermen, who were given a reward and told by de Mello to deliver a message to the captain of the Ming fleet the following morning, stating that he intended to trade and offer compensation for any past misdoings of his countrymen.
 Mello received no reply.
 The following night, the Portuguese again sent two envoys to the Chinese fleet, but were met with a brief bombardment.

 On the third night, a craft from Duarte Coelho's junk ship managed to run the blockade under cover of darkness and reach the fleet, and stated that Duarte Coelho had his ship sheltered behind an island close by, but would not join the fleet because of the Chinese, unless they came to his aid.
 De Mello detached two armed craft to return to Duarte Coelho and escort him, but could not breach the Chinese blockade.
 Irritated, Mello finally decided to confront the Chinese, but was rebuffed by his captains who thought that they should remain passive instead.
 Several days passed by until Duarte Coelho eventually decided to depart for Malacca.